To improve your pronunciation, you need to become aware of, and be able to produce correctly, the English sounds, stress, rhythm and intonation.

 English and German, for example, are stress-timed languages.
 French, Spanish and Cantonese, on the other hand, are syllable-timed.

-Another aspect you should pay attention to and be able to produce is intonation, the changes in the tone of your voice, when and where your voice should go up and become high-pitched, and vice versa.
+Another aspect you should pay attention to and be able to reproduce is intonation, the changes in the tone of your voice, when and where your voice should go up and become high-pitched, and vice versa.